Dane Key

-Dane Key is an American football wide receiver for the Kentucky Wildcats.
+Dane Key (born July 1, 2003) is an American college football wide receiver for the Nebraska Cornhuskers.
+He previously played for the Kentucky Wildcats.

-Early life and high school
+Early life

 Key grew up in Lexington, Kentucky and attended Frederick Douglass High School.
 As a senior, he caught 53 passes for 959 yards and nine touchdowns and won the Paul Hornung Award as the best high school football player in Kentucky.
 Key committed to play college football at Kentucky over offers from Michigan, Oregon, South Carolina, and Western Kentucky.

 College career

+Kentucky

 Key joined the Kentucky Wildcats as an early enrollee.
 He entered his freshman season as a starter at wide receiver.
+Key finished the season with 37 receptions for 519 yards and six touchdowns.

+On December 4, 2024, Key announced that he would enter the transfer portal.

+Nebraska

+On December 24, 2024, Key announced that he would transfer to Nebraska.